webshotarchive/docs/blog/2024-12-31-diffs/index.md

 **/some-cool-test.cy.ts/**=1000
 ```

-This will set the minimum pixels to ignore to 1000 for all screenshots in the `some-cool-test.cy.ts` file.
+This will set the minimum pixels to ignore to `1000` for all screenshots in the `some-cool-test.cy.ts` file.

 Now when minor changes are done, the screenshots are treated as identical and no changes are noted.
-The benefit of Webshot Archive is to be able to clearly understand what and when changes real changs are made.
+The benefit of Webshot Archive is to be able to clearly understand what and when changes significant changes are made.